univac-os/calculator-behavior/multiplication.md

   and I type in "fraction number" and I press "equals"

-  Then I see the "multipled fraction number" as the result
+  Then I see the "fraction number" as the result

 Scenario: multiple of positive and negative number